âA home is not a place⊠itâs a feeling.â

 - Travel Nurses: Travel Nurses are nurses who are assigned to a hospital located in another city, state, or region.
 Hospitals that accept travel nurses provide living accommodations.

-- Childcare: A nanny is an example of a person who provides childcare services.
+- Childcare: A nanny is a person who provides childcare services.
 If parents have minors and are frequently busy at work, they would prefer to hire a stay-in nanny.

 - English Teacher (in a foreign country): Some schools and companies that hire English teachers will take care of your living accommodations.
-This job is a wonderful opportunity to see the world, and experience culture while getting paid good money!
+This job is a wonderful opportunity to see the world and experience culture while getting paid well!

 - On-site Security: Businesses where operations run 24 hours a day have built-in quarters for their security.
 Also, affluent families concerned with safety will employ 24-hour security that includes board and lodging.